Modern Slavery Act

 4. Our Performance

-• The percentage of suppliers who have committed to an ethical code or provided modern slavery statements.
+- Percentage of suppliers who have committed to an ethical code or provided modern slavery statements.

-• The time spent on audits, spot checks, and due diligence activities.
+- Time spent on audits, spot checks, and due diligence activities.

 These KPIs are regularly reviewed by our board of directors and benchmarked against industry best practices.